ntrllog/Web-Development/README.md

 - **fixed**: element stays when page is scrolled

 ### Centering Elements
-- `text-align` does not work with elements that have a specified width
+`text-align` does not work with elements that have a specified width

-- `margin: 0 auto` or `margin: auto` centers elements with a specified width
+`margin: 0 auto` or `margin: auto` centers elements with a specified width

 ### Font Size
-- `%` and `em` are inherited (they stack on top of parent properties)
+`%` and `em` are inherited (they stack on top of parent properties)

-- `rem` (root em) ignores parent properties
+`rem` (root em) ignores parent properties

 ### Stacking Order
-- elements that come first in HTML document are closer to back
+elements that come first in HTML document are closer to back

-- children sit on top of parents
+children sit on top of parents

-- `z-index` only works if elements are positioned (but not static)
+`z-index` only works if elements are positioned (but not static)

 ## JavaScript

+### Variables
 `var`
 - in a function is local
 - in `if/while/for` statements is global